 Funder: National Park Service

-Summary: Supports documentation, preservation, and stabilization of historic structures on accredited HBCU campuses listed or eligible for the National Register of Historic Places.
+Summary: Supports the preservation, documentation, and stabilization of historic structures on accredited HBCU campuses listed or eligible for the National Register of Historic Places.

-Key Information: Only accredited HBCUs may apply; no cost sharing required.
+Key Information: Only accredited HBCUs may apply; no cost-sharing required; properties must meet National Register criteria.

-This grant program, administered by the National Park Service, is designed to assist accredited Historically Black Colleges and Universities (HBCUs) in documenting, preserving, and stabilizing historic structures on their campuses.
-Eligible projects focus on historic resources that are listed in or eligible for the National Register of Historic Places, either individually or as part of a historic district or National Historic Landmark.
-Funding may also support survey, nomination, and preservation planning activities for historic HBCU campuses.
-All work must comply with the Secretary of the Interior’s Standards and Guidelines for Archeology and Historic Preservation.
+This grant program, administered by the National Park Service, provides funding to accredited Historically Black Colleges and Universities (HBCUs) for the preservation, documentation, and stabilization of historic structures on their campuses.
+Eligible projects must involve properties that are listed in or eligible for listing in the National Register of Historic Places or designated as National Historic Landmarks, either individually or as contributing elements to a historic district.
+The program aims to support the long-term preservation of HBCU heritage, address urgent threats to historic resources, and promote the recognition of the historical and cultural significance of HBCUs.
+Funded activities may include physical preservation, pre-preservation planning, survey, nomination, and preservation planning, all in accordance with the Secretary of the Interior’s Standards and Guidelines for Archeology and Historic Preservation.